Odin’s Domain, Hermannsdalstinden

 The Austrian couple was on a tight schedule so I told them to go on without me.
 The Hermannsdalstinden mountain sits at an altitude of 1,029 meters.
 It’s not the highest peak I’ve scaled, not even close.
 But it is the highest mountain in western Lofoten with difficult and steep, exposed sections, loose rock, and sometimes riddled with high winds.
 It’s also one of the most beautiful mountains in Norway.

 Some sections need rope pulls and the last leg before the summit involves scrambling through boulders and loose rocks, very similar to the last leg of the Torres Del Paine hike.
 The word “hike” here should be used liberally, this is more of a climb.
 Thus after clearing the section where you had to pull yourself up on a rope, the mountain opens to a bunch of boulders and rocks.
 There’s no discernable trail to be found.
 Just mounds of rocks and boulders.

 I continued scrambling up the mountain, figuring it must all go up to the summit eventually even if I wasn’t following a trail.
-I finally saw the Austrian couple but they were already making their way down and I heard them yelling they have already reached the summit and were now in a hurry to race back to catch the ferry.
+The Austrians were already making their way down when I finally caught glimpse of them.
+I heard them yelling that they have already reached the summit and were now in a hurry to race back to catch the ferry.
 They were machines!
 I was laboring at each step, each scramble on top of boulders and they’ve already reached the summit and conquered it like its little hill.

 It would take me another hour to get to the summit after the couple left.
 At the top, I marveled at the 360 degrees of viewing freedom.
 I felt like I was on the top of the world.
-This was the most amazing view I’ve ever seen of the Lofoten and better than the Reinebringen even.
+This was the most amazing view I’ve ever seen of the Lofoten.
+Much better than the Reinebringen even.